The first bricks made in California were adobe bricks for homes

 in width.
 These early bricks were used mainly in fireplaces, ovens, fountains, irrigation systems,

-The first kiln-fired common bricks in California were made in 1847 by George Zins at Sutterville,
+Later, kiln-fired common bricks in California were made in 1847 by George Zins at Sutterville,

-Sacramento County, by Colton and others of the Mormon Battalion at San Diego,
+Sacramento County, by Colton and others of the Mormon Battalion at San Diego, by David Wayland in

-and by Dickenson and Lawrey in Monterey.
+San Francisco, and by Dickenson and Lawrey in Monterey.
 These were shaped in wooden molds, usually holding

 up to six bricks at a time.
 Red-burning clays suitable for brick were found in surficial deposits in valley